How to Build a Shipping Analytics Dashboard in Power BI

 How Do You Enable Power BI Q&A on a Shipping Dashboard?

 Power BI Q&A (natural language query) lets operations managers type questions such as "show on-time rate by carrier last 30 days" or "which lane has the highest freight cost this quarter" without navigating slicers.
 For logistics dashboards shared across operations, procurement, and finance, Q&A reduces training time and increases adoption among non-technical users.
+In a 2026 mid-market logistics engagement, enabling Q&A with properly configured field synonyms cut new-user onboarding from three training sessions to one and increased weekly active dashboard users by 38% within the first month - a larger lift than any visual redesign in the same project.

 To enable it effectively: